-At 8:00 AM, the first bell rings indicating that students should report to their classroom’s assigned line-up area on the playground.
+At 8:00 AM, gates open and students should report to their classroom’s assigned line-up area on the playground.
 Students should sit or squat down in the line until their teacher arrives at 8:10 AM to escort the students to class.
 Students should not go directly to their classroom.

-Since our dismissal times are staggered, it is imperative that parents who pick-up their children meet them at the picnic tables in the lunch table area.
-Parents are not to wait in the courtyard area or outside of classrooms.
-If your children are waiting for an older sibling to be dismissed, they must be supervised by an adult and wait in the lunch area.
-Children are expected to wait seated on the benches, and not use the kindergarten equipment nor play around classroom buildings.
+Since our dismissal times are staggered, it is imperative that parents who pick-up their children meet at their assigned gates.
 We thank you for your cooperation in this matter and for helping us to ensure the instructional time in the upper grade classrooms is not disrupted.

 Irregular Departures During School Hours:

 If your child will be leaving school prior to the regular dismissal time, please send a note with your child that indicates the student's name, date, time of pick-up and the name and relationship of the person picking up the student.
 The student should give the note directly to their teacher at the beginning of the school day.
 Students will remain in the classroom until a person arrives at the school office to pick them up.

 When the authorized person arrives at school to pick up the student, the adult must report to the office to sign the child out of school.
 Students will ONLY be released to the authorized person indicated in the note or listed on the student record card in the office.
 If your child returns before school is over, please escort him/her to the office in order to sign him/her back into school.

 Students will not be released during school hours to ride bicycles or walk home alone.